Russia is one of the most suppressive states in the world when it comes to freedom of expression.

-In this scenario, you can rely on a strong Russian VPN to have an ounce of control over your privacy for online activities.
+In this scenario, you’ll have to rely on a renowned Russian VPN to have an ounce of control over your online privacy.

 There are literally hundreds of VPN apps out there.
 It surely isn’t easy picking out the best Russian VPN out of all the available ones.

 In fact, Russian authorities have banned many VPN services in the country.
 So, many of these VPNs aren’t even functional in Russia!

 To make the search for the right VPN easier for you, the following are 5 excellent VPNs that are guaranteed to still be functional in Russia: